What is Momentum?

 2. What are the two main types of angular momentum?

 - For a rotating rigid body, angular momentum (L) is the product of its moment of inertia (I) and its angular velocity (ω).
-The formula is: L = Iω.
+The formula is L = Iω.

 4. What is the SI unit and dimensional formula for angular momentum?

-The properties of angular momentum are defined as follows:
+The standard properties of angular momentum are:

-8. How are torque and angular momentum fundamentally related?
+7. How are torque and angular momentum fundamentally related?

-Torque is the rotational equivalent of force and is fundamentally related to angular momentum.
-Specifically, torque is the rate of change of angular momentum over time.
-This relationship (τ = dL/dt) is analogous to Newton's second law for linear motion (F = dp/dt).
-This means that to change an object's angular momentum (i.e., to make it spin faster, slower, or change its axis of rotation), an external torque must be applied.
-If there is no net external torque, angular momentum is conserved.
+Torque is the rotational analogue of force and is fundamentally defined as the rate of change of angular momentum over time.
+This relationship is expressed by the formula τ = dL/dt, which is the rotational equivalent of Newton's second law for linear motion (F = dp/dt).
+This means that to change an object's angular momentum—to make it spin faster, slower, or change its axis of rotation—a net external torque must be applied.